radosavljevic/colorful-regions/README.md

 ### 1.0.0

 Initial release of the extension.
-People can add colors to their regions by either appending hex code or using CSS color names, i.e
+People can add colors to their regions by either appending a hex code or using CSS color names, i.e

 One option would be to use hex like this: